 The GAA previously challenged the Firm on the choice of fund for Investment Pathways 2 and 4.
-This challenge has led the Firm to review these funds and recommend changing them to the With-Profits Risk Level 2.

-The GAA understands that this recommendation will be implemented on 11 September 2023 following an assessment of how the change impacts existing customers.
+This challenge has led the Firm to review these funds and recommend changing them to the NFU Mutual With-Profits (Risk Level 2) PN Series D1.
+The GAA understands that the changes were implemented on 11 September 2023 following an assessment that was conducted of how the change impacts existing customers, with review for pathways 1 and 3 scheduled for review in 2024.